Strako/OpenBill/README.md

     -Contents

-       -"proyecto_final" folder contains the eclipse project with the source code
+       -"/proyecto_final" folder contains the eclipse project with the source code.

-       -"NBproyecto_final" folder contains the extra files to load the eclipse project in to netbeans
+       -"/NBproyecto_final" folder contains the extra files to load the eclipse project in to netbeans.

-       -"QProdCurrentUser.txt" is just an example query to test the database
+       -"/QProdCurrentUser.txt" is just an example query to test the database.

+       -"/OpenBillDBdiag.PNG" or /OpenBillDBdiag.PDF "illustrates the relational model of the SQL Database.

+       -"/OpenBillDBdiag" illustrates the relational model of the SQL Database.

+       -"/ERS OpenBill.docx" describes the software requirements specification.